kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/01_Introduction.md

 ### Downloading project

-Clone the repository from IntelliJ IDEA by choosing `VSC | Checkout from Version Control | Git` and specifying the project path:
+Clone the repository from IntelliJ IDEA by choosing `Get from VCS` and specifying the project path:
 [http://github.com/kotlin-hands-on/intro-coroutines](http://github.com/kotlin-hands-on/intro-coroutines).